result 95

 Why vitamin D is important for your body (calcium levels have an effect on how you absorb magnesium) helps your immune system to function properly, shielding you from illnesses such as the common cold.
 Blood pressure is controlled by the government.

-RELATED: How To Increase Magnesium Quickly
+RELATED: How To Tell Magnesium From Aluminum

 It helps maintain muscle tone by increasing bone and teeth growth It’s often described as the “sunshine vitamin” because your body produces it naturally when exposed to sunlight.
 Your vitamin D levels will also depend on the foods you eat and any supplements you take (see also: Your magnesium and vitamin D intake).